-How often is that a top tourist destination is also a highly preferred business destination?
-Well, that’s how versatile Belgium is.
 With its booming economy, Belgium has one of the most advanced economies in Europe.
-With over a quarter of the overall private sector businesses being foreign-owned, the country is quite welcoming to foreign investment.
+The country is also quite welcoming to foreign investment.
 The entrepreneurial culture makes it a smart idea to start a business in Belgium.
-However, not everyone has ease of access to enter the country.
-Most of the countries outside the EU require a particular type of visa known as the Belgium business visa to enter Belgium for business purposes.
+However, you will need the Belgium business visa to enter Belgium for business purposes.

 To enter Belgium for the sole purpose of business, one requires a type of short term visa ( visa C) called the Belgium business visa.
 The business visa allows an individual to travel to the country to take part in business-related activities such as attending business meetings, partner or client meetings, to inquire about new opportunities for business in Belgium, take part in business fairs, and so on.
 The business visa, like all short term Schengen visas, it is valid for a duration of 90 days in a 180 day period.
 However, if you require to travel to multiple Schengen countries, you can ask for a multiple entry Belgium business visa.